 PHD in Studio Art

-Applicants who do not have an MFA or an MPhil (Fine Art) may apply for the MFA or the MPhil (Fine Art) with the possibility of progression to PhD.
+Applicants who do not have an MFA or an MPhil (Fine Art) may first apply for the MFA or the MPhil (Fine Art) with the possibility of progression to PhD.

 Applications for the PhD are in two stages: